MicrosoftDocs/windows-ai-docs/docs/windows-ml/custom-operators/MLOperatorEdgeDescription.md

 ---
 title: MLOperatorEdgeDescription struct
-description: Specifies the properties of an input or output edge of an operator. ms.date: 4/1/2019 ms.topic: article
+description: Learn about the MLOperatorEdgeDescription struct.
+This struct specifies the properties of an input or output edge of an operator. ms.date: 4/1/2019 ms.topic: article
 keywords: windows 10, windows machine learning, WinML, custom operators, MLOperatorEdgeDescription